Best Paddle Boards For $500 | 2023 Budget SUP Guide

 • Save

-If a high-quality, great performing iSUP that comes with a 5 year warranty somehow already doesn’t sound like an excellent choice, how about we throw in a complete kayak conversion kit at no extra cost?
+If a high-quality, great-performing iSUP that comes with a 5-year warranty doesn’t sound like an excellent choice already, how about we throw in a complete kayak conversion kit at no extra cost?
 That’s the Bluefin Cruise 10’8”.

 Bluefin has been a huge part of the iSUP industry for a very long time.
-They’ve refined their Cruise 10’8” iSUP over the years and improved it with every iteration.
-The Bluefin Cruise 10’8” comes standard with a full kayak conversion kit (seat and second blade), fiberglass paddle, three “Smartlock” flip-lock style fins, and a carrying backpack with a large external pocket to hold all of the extra accessories.
-It is the most expensive board on our list, and technically is just over the $500 price point, but considering the construction, performance, and ample accessory kit we think it’s absolutely worth inclusion here.
+They’ve refined their Cruise 10’8″ iSUP over the years and improved it with every iteration.
+The Bluefin Cruise 10’8″ comes standard with a full kayak conversion kit (seat and second blade), fiberglass paddle, three “Smartlock” flip-lock style fins, and a carrying backpack with a large external pocket to hold all of the extra accessories.
+It is the most expensive board on our list and is just over the $500 price point, but the construction, performance, and accessory kit make it worth including.

-Bottom Line: The Bluefin Cruise 10’8” offers the largest kit of accessories out of any budget board we’ve tested and doesn’t skimp on construction or performance.
+Bottom Line: The Bluefin Cruise 10’8” offers the largest accessories kit from any budget board we’ve tested and doesn’t skimp on construction or performance.

 Bote Wulf